Absolute continuity, supports and idempotent splitting in categorical probability: Supports

-where we generally use the hat notation $\suppfactor{p} \colon A \to S$ for this factorization of a morphism across its support.
-Whenever we want to emphasize the morphism $p$ to which the support object $\Supp{}$ and the support inclusion $\suppinc{}$ refer to, we denote them instead by $\Supp{p}$ and $\suppinc{p}$, respectively.
+and we reserve the hat notation for this ``restriction of $p$ to its support''.
+We typically denote a support $S$ and the support inclusion $\suppinc{}$ of a morphism $p$ without reference to $p$.
+However, whenever confusion could arise, we indicate the $p$ by a subscript and write $\Supp{p}$ and $\suppinc{p}$ instead.

 Let us emphasize again that \cref{def:support} differs from our earlier one \cite[Definition 13.20]{fritz2019synthetic}.
 There, the mapping-out property used to define the notion of a support in Markov categories is instead similar to the stronger notion of split supports studied in \cref{sec:split_supports}.
 A non-trivial example of a morphism for which the two definitions are inequivalent is provided in \cref{prop:support_not_split}.